Seattle Medical Malpractice Attorney

 A hospital or doctor's negligent act, oversight, or omission can result in severe consequences, including disability, medical complications, permanent incapacitation, or sometimes death.
 If you or a loved one has been the victim of medical malpractice or negligence, you are within your rights to seek fair compensation.

 For years I have been dedicated to providing experienced legal counsel and guidance for individuals facing medical malpractice cases.
-As an experienced Washington State personal injury attorney, I will investigate the details of your case, work to establish fault, and explore all possible legal options to help you pursue damages.
-I will fight compassionately to protect your rights and help you fight for the compensation you need to cover medical expenses, lost wages, future medical treatments, pain and suffering, and any other losses.
+As an experienced Seattle, WA medical malpractice attorney, I will investigate the details of your case, work to establish fault, and explore all possible legal options to help you pursue damages.
+I will fight to protect your rights and help you fight for the compensation you need to cover medical expenses, lost wages, future treatments, pain and suffering, and any other losses.

 Medical malpractice occurs when a hospital, physician, nurse, or any other healthcare professional causes an injury or complication to a patient through a negligent act, mistake, or omission.
 Medical negligence can be described as a “failure to act” by a medical professional that deviates from the expected medical standard of care.